Eliminate Milk Runs and Run a Tighter Tank Delivery Business Using Digital Monitoring

 One of the main reasons can be attributed to the lack of pinpointing inefficiencies specific to your organization.
 On the other hand, if you are in the early phases of adopting monitoring technology, your team may not fully understand how to utilize best the tank monitoring tools to capture the data correctly for it to work in your favor.

 Let’s assume your organization is delivering at only a 40% level of efficiency as opposed to the industry target of 75% efficiency.
 When applying this concept to a typical 1000 gallons customer tank with an average cost of delivery of $75, your organization would be over-servicing its tanks by $.09 per gallon.
 If you extrapolate this same math across your entire fleet of tanks, the cost of over-servicing can be staggering.

 Scenario 1: 40% Efficiency = 400 gallons delivered at $.19 per gallon.

 Scenario 2: 75% Efficiency = 750 gallons delivered at $.10 per gallon.

-By implementing a SkyBitz tank monitoring application, you gain clear visibility into the actual level of the tanks in your fleet, so you avoid over-servicing or even worse, run-outs.
+By implementing a SkyBitz tank monitoring systems, you gain clear visibility into the actual level of the tanks in your fleet, so you avoid over-servicing or even worse, run-outs.
 In addition to improving your bottom line, you reduce wear and tear on your trucks, maintain accurate inventory, improve driver productivity, and increase customer satisfaction.